blueorris/MultArtRec/README.md

 # MultArtRec
 This repo is the implementation of paper **MultArtRec: A Multi-Modal Neural Topic Modeling for Integrating Image and Text Features in Artwork Recommendation**.
-It is a module added to **[cornac](https://github.com/PreferredAI/cornac)**.
+It is a module added to **[Cornac framework](https://github.com/PreferredAI/cornac)**.

 # Get Started